olgalupuleac/GraphAlgorithmRenderer/README.md

 5 6
 ~~~~

 First, we want to specify the nodes.
 We can have several families of nodes and edges.
-For this particular problem, we will need only one node family and only one edge family.
-To add a new node family press *Add* under the list with nodes.
+For this particular problem, we will only need one node family and one edge family.
+To add a new node family click *Add* under the list with nodes.

  ![1557679512147](readme-images/1557679512147.png)